 Content

-Sexual arousal difficulties can happen for numerous reasons.
-But luckily, there are plenty of solutions if you’re finding that your “wants” and your “cans” aren’t lining up like they used to.
+Sexual arousal difficulties can happen for many reasons.
+But luckily, there are plenty of tactics you can try if you’re finding that your “wants” and your “cans” aren’t lining up like they used to.

-Before discussing how to get turned on, we’ll explain some things about sexual arousal you may not know.
-We’ll also cover tips for getting in the mood, reasons you might be struggling to get turned on and where to start in sorting those problems out.
+Before discussing tips on how to get turned on, we’ll explain some things about sexual arousal you may not know.
+We’ll also cover reasons you might be struggling to get turned on and how you can address these underlying issues.

 Content